Have a Cracking Cruelty-Free Christmas

 It’s the most wonderful time of the year! ✨ But navigating the Christmas dinner table can be a tricky one, especially if you are new to plant-based eating, or dining with family and friends who are eating meat.

 But dinner doesn’t have to be just a plate of soggy veg and gravy.
 There are so many incredible plant-based options in the supermarket’s these days that you don’t need to miss out on mince pies and Yorkshire puddings, and there are some really talented recipe creators and chefs online hero-ing vegetables and meat-free dishes that are fit for any festive table.

-First up, let people know that meat is off the menu
+First up, let people know you're eating plant-rich!

-If you are visiting friends or relatives, let them know in advance that you’ll be bringing some plant-based dishes, and also kindly ask that they don’t add any unnecessary animal fats or dairy to the potatoes, gravy and veg so you can all enjoy the festive feast together!
-Most friends and family will understand, and you can even offer to bring some of the dishes they may not know how to Veganize.
+If you are visiting friends or relatives, let them know in advance that you’ll be bringing some plant-based dishes, and also kindly ask that they don’t add any unnecessary animal products to the potatoes, gravy and veg so you can all enjoy the festive feast together!
+Most friends and family will understand, and you can offer to bring some of the dishes to help out.
 Olive oil roast potatoes are just as tasty - trust us, we’ve been eating them for years!
 And plant-based milk and butter works wonders for a creamy mash!